ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

 }
 ```
-This handler switches between Spring's `OidcClientInitiatedServerLogoutSuccessHandler` and our `AlmostOidcClientInitiatedServerLogoutSuccessHandler` depending on the configuration properties.
+This handler switches between Spring's `OidcClientInitiatedServerLogoutSuccessHandler` (used if the `.well-known/openid-configuration` exposes an `end_session_endpont`) and our `AlmostOidcClientInitiatedServerLogoutSuccessHandler` (if the logout configuration properties are present, or throws an exception).

 Last we need to update the security filter-chain to use the new `DelegatingOidcClientInitiatedServerLogoutSuccessHandler`:
 ```java